-Opinion: there is much evidence to suggest that the traits of narcissism, Machiavellianism and psychopathology are linked to career advancement.
+Opinion: are the traits of narcissism, Machiavellianism and psychopathology are linked to career advancement?

 Executives and political leaders often appear to behave in destructive and puzzling ways.
 Many abuse and insult employees and use fear, bullying and chaos as tools for managing their workforce.
 Others cheat, lie and abuse positions of trust to enrich themselves and to move up the corporate ladder.
 Others engage in sexual harassment on an almost routine basis.

 So why do people with such flaws in their character and personality end up at the top of so many organisations?

 Think about some of the characteristics of successful executives.
 They are often charismatic, confident and driven.
 Unfortunately, all of these characteristics are sometimes linked to Antisocial Personality Disorder, a disorder associated with a lack of empathy, narcissism, lack of conscience and manipulative and impulsive behavior

 Books such as The Wisdom of Psychopaths, Snakes in Suits) and pieces in popular publications like Forbes, and The Daily Telegraph have argued that psychopathic behaviour is surprisingly common among executives.
 In the general population, about one person in one hundred is diagnosed with this disorder, but among CEOs, the figure appears to be much higher, perhaps twenty times as high.

 Psychologists have identified the "Dark Triad", a set of three personality characteristics (narcissism, Machiavellianism and psychopathology) which make some people particularly successful in manipulating others, and there is a good deal of evidence that these traits are indeed linked to career advancement.
 One explanation for the surprising prevalence of psychopathology, narcissism and Machiavellianism in the ranks of executives is that these are the very traits that make them successful, at least in the short term.